 Tokage no Ou revolves around two main characters, with three different perspectives being narrated consecutively (by sections indicated with animal icons).
 This series mainly deals with matters of deception and vengeance.

 case of "chuunibyou".
 He has an actual power however, albeit it being a useless one; Tokage can freely alter the colors of his eyes.
 In his youth, repetitive usage of his power caused him to forget his original eye color, which shocked his parents greatly.
 As fanatical followers of a religious cult revolving around a "real life God" - Egret, a girl with wings of light, Tokage's parents refer to him as a "demon child" and frequently abandons their household affairs to spend time in said cult and to avoid the aberrant boy.

 Disgusted by his parents' abnormal life, Tokage's case of chuunibyou allowed him to escape reality through making up a backstory to explain his special existence and power, which he believes will evolve as time goes on.
 Becoming a delinquent due to these circumstances, he is mostly a loner who "trains" his ability periodically in an abandoned building.
 When a scream appeared from the lower levels on one of these days, he prepares an escape ladder he made for such kind of scenarios (thanks, chuunibyou!) to escape from the outer walls.
-But when the ladder broke and forced him to land in one floor below, what he sees before him effectively changed his path in life.
+But when the ladder broke and forced him to land in one floor below, what he sees before him effectively changes his path in life.

-In the abandoned building, various individuals gather, in which the other two perspectives of the narration arrive to as well, including main character B. Following a chain of events, Tokage and our second main character escape alive but have both lost something important to them, therefore beginning their quest to vengeance.
+In the abandoned building, various individuals gather, in which the other two perspectives of the narration arrive to as well, including main character B. Following a chain of events, Tokage and our second main character escape alive but both lose something important to them, therefore beginning their quest to vengeance.